Great Lakes Energy

 Great Lakes Energy is a Solar EPC company founded by Sam Dargan in 2005.
 The company is headquartered in Kigali, Rwanda and primarily serves the East African market.
 The company is specialized in on-grid and off-grid solar energy systems.
-For the past decade, the company has immersed in understanding and solving the energy challenges of those in East Africa.
-Today we use that knowledge and experience to design, build, and maintain solar power systems that are more reliable, more sustainable, and more affordable.
+For the past decade, the company has helped solve energy challenges of those in East Africa.
 The company provides non-governmental organizations, hospitals, and schools with optimized photovoltaic systems.
 The company has specialized in retrofitting existing off-grid PV solar system designs with optimized versions.
 In the past, the company has also provided jobs for training local Rwandans on how to engineer and install these systems.
 The company also has provided training to other social entrepreneurs learning to operate in Africa.

-Great Lakes Energy became the distributor for Sun King lamps by Green Light Energy in 2013 allowing it to provide off the shelf sustainable lighting solutions for rural households in Rwanda.
+Great Lakes Energy became the distributor for Sun King lamps by Green Light Energy in 2013 allowing it to provide lighting solutions for rural households in Rwanda.

-In 2014 Great Lakes Energy partnered with Global Bright Light Foundation to distribute sun king lamps to refugees in the UNHCR Kiziba refugee camp in Rwanda.
+In 2014, Great Lakes Energy partnered with Global Bright Light Foundation to distribute sun king lamps to refugees in the UNHCR Kiziba refugee camp in Rwanda.